MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-azure-bot-service-channels.md

 ### Sample code example
-The following example uses samples from the [Relay bot sample code](https://github.com/microsoft/PowerVirtualAgentsSamples/tree/master/RelayBotSample).
+The following example uses samples from the [relay bot sample code](https://github.com/microsoft/PowerVirtualAgentsSamples/tree/master/RelayBotSample).

 1. On every new external Azure Bot Service channel conversation start, start a Power Virtual Agents conversation.
 Refer to [Get Direct Line token](publication-connect-bot-to-custom-application.md#get-direct-line-token) and [Use Direct Line to communicate with the bot](publication-connect-bot-to-custom-application.md#use-direct-line-to-communicate-with-the-bot) for instructions on starting a new conversation with the bot.